Eye protection: Flying particles, dust, and wind

+Debris such as dust, dirt, and small rocks can be picked up by the wind and fly into one's eyes.
+This can cause discomfort and potentially lead to a corneal abrasion or infection.

 Heat, sparks, and splash from molten materials

+UV radiation

+Ultraviolet (UV) radiation from the sun can also harm a person's eyes.
+Prolonged exposure to UV rays can cause cataracts, macular degeneration, and other eye conditions that can lead to vision loss.

 Acid splash; chemical burns

 A large percentage of eye injuries are caused by direct contact with chemicals.
 These injuries often result from an inappropriate choice of personal protective equipment that allows a chemical substance to enter from around or under protective eye equipment.
 Serious and irreversible damage can occur when chemical substances contact the eyes in the form of splash, mists, vapors, or fumes.
 When working with or around chemicals, it is important to know the location of emergency eyewash stations and how to access them with restricted vision.

 When fitted and worn correctly, goggles protect your eyes from hazardous substances.
 A face shield may be required in areas where workers are exposed to severe chemical hazards.

 Personal protective equipment devices for chemical hazards: